parthoCarleton/Group_C_ipsiFramework/README.md

 * Rajdeep Virdi -     rajdeepvirdi@cmail.carleton.ca

 ## Usability
+It is recommended for the new user to run the usability steps in **freshly installed Ubuntu 20.04 LTS system.**

-Clone this project
+Clone this project using command
 ```bash
 git clone https://github.com/parthoCarleton/Group_C_ipsiFramework.git
 ```
-To familiarize with what this project has to offer follow below steps
+To familiarize with what this project has to offer follow the below steps
 ```bash
 cd Group_C_ipsiFramework
 sh runIPSI.sh